thomaswilburn/Caret/contributing.rst

 Instructions on how to change Chrome language for testing can be found here: https://developer.chrome.com/extensions/i18n#locales-testing

-**Note:** If changing the whole Mac OS language settings just to test an app, as described in the instructions, sounds like overkill, you can follow this steps:
+**Note:** If changing the whole Mac OS language settings just to test an app, as described in the instructions, sounds like overkill, you can follow these steps:

 - Open a Terminal window.
 - Type ``defaults write com.google.Chrome AppleLanguages '(en-US)'`` and press "enter". (set the language you want in the parenthesis).